devashish2024/nextjs-guestbook/README.md

-# Guestbook App with Next.js
+# Re-Usable Guestbook App with Next.js

+A simple, plug-and-play guestbook application built with Next.js, integrating shadcn/ui, Clerk, Prisma, and Perspective API. 🔥

 This is a simple guestbook application built with Next.js, integrating shadcn/ui, Clerk, Prisma, and Perspective API.
-Check it out live at [nextjs-guestbook-three.vercel.app/](https://nextjs-guestbook-three.vercel.app/)!
+Check it out live at [nextjs-reusable-guestbook.vercel.app](https://nextjs-reusable-guestbook.vercel.app/)!

+Feel free to implement the guestbook feature based on this project to your portfolio.

 ## Features
 - **Authentication**: Users can sign in using Google or GitHub.
 The app uses Clerk for authentication, so it can be customized to support more providers.